scicloj/scicloj.github.io/content/en/blog/ct-Sep-2024/index.md

 - I joined in design discussions and testing.

 ### [Clay](https://scicloj.github.io/clay/)
+Clay is a REPL-friendly tool for data visualization and literate programming.
 - I worked on two new release versions.
 Each was a combination of bugfixes and feature requests.

 ### [real-world-data group](https://scicloj.github.io/docs/community/groups/real-world-data/)
 The real-world-data group is a space for people to share updates on their data projects at work.

 Meeting #13 was dedicated to talk runs and discussions preceding the Heart of Clojure conference.

 Meeting #14 was an interactive coding session of a data science tutorial.

 ### Scicloj weekly
 Together with Prakash Balodi, we initiated a new weekly meeting for new community members working on open-source projects.

 Intentionally, we use a time slot which is more friendly to East and Central Asia time zone, unlike most Clojure meetups.

 We have had three meetings so far, with 4, 15, and 6 participants.

 ### linear algebra meetings
 We organized a new group that will collaborate on implementing and teaching applied linear algebra algorithms in Clojure.

 The first meeting actually took place in October 2nd, so we will update more in the next month.

 ### [Heart of Clojure](https://2024.heartofclojure.eu/)
 Sami Kallinen represented Scicloj at Heart of Clojure with an incredbible [talk about data modelling](https://2024.heartofclojure.eu/talks/sailing-with-scicloj-a-bayesian-adventure/).

 I collaborated with Sami on preparing the talk and improving the relevant tools and libraries to support the process.

 ## October 2024 goals